 “Kida!
 Kida, are you alright!?”
 Kitina barked harshly, suddenly at her side again, shaking the youth’s shoulder as if trying to whip her out of her stupor.

 With pupils that were haggard yet lucid, Kida gazed directly at her.
 No words needed to be spoken.
-She saw the emotions happening within Kitana’s eyeballs as she realized that the younger Kitsune was alright.
+She saw the emotions happening within Kitina’s eyes as she realized that her younger sister was alright.
 It was as if an immense heaviness was lifted off them, a relaxation of vast tensions.
 The Protector exhaled a relieved pant.

 “Yes… I am,” Kida replied, more soft-voiced than she ever had been, the confirmation purely summary.